 We will look over some of the important things in the

 DRESS CODE will be discussed later.

 Do not use “fun” colored ink on classwork.
 Use pencil, write dark enough for me to read it easily.
-You may need a red pen so always have one with you for grading.
+You may need a red pen for grading so always have one with you.

 NEVER (that means don’t ever) turn in any assignments to me on spiral notebook paper that has been torn out of a notebook.